How to Cold Brew Tea

 - Store in the fridge for 4–6 hours (maximum of 24 hours).

-* Always submerge tea/infusion leaves in boiling water for a few seconds before adding cold water.
+* Always submerge tea/infusion leaves in boiling water for 10 seconds before adding cold water.
 Fresh, unprocessed tea contains natural bacteria, which are killed during the traditional method of hot brewing.

 VERY BERRY CRUSH